Leslie8826/PYTHON_TEACHING_EXPERIENCE/Lesson 5/README.md

      * learn how a function works
      * use built-in function
      * create functions and call them in programs
+     * the difference between a void funtion and a fruitful function
  - Students will get familiar with:
      * the arguments of functions
      * function calls